econtrerasd/Foenix-Sprite-Editor/README.md

 3. ICONS.SPR

 While most of the program is in BASIC a few Machine Language Routines are required for redrawing Sprites on the Grid & mirroring sprites.
-The BASIC program loads the Machine Language routines from SPREDIT.ML when initializing A sprite file 'ICONS.SPR', now contains the graphic icons used in the program, these icons can be edited to change the look of the icons in the program!
+The BASIC program loads the Machine Language routines from SPREDIT.ML when initializing, finally a sprite file named 'ICONS.SPR' contains the graphic icons used in the program, these icons can be edited to change the look of the icons in the program!

 DESCRIPTION
 ----------------------------